The Reception Ceiling~

 Welded copper and brass sheets

-A gilded and painted panel made by Ismeth Rahim records memories of the Bentota Beach hotel and its 50 year history
+A gilded and painted panel made by Ismeth Rahim records memories of Cinnamon Bentota Beach and its 50 year history

 Design: Ismeth Raheem (2019)